 Similar to glass beams, a steel section can be used to support the underside of a larger glass roof creating a different internal design.
 The steel section can be powder coated to suit your design but is generally a dark grey or black colour to match the structural silicone and spacer bars of the insulated glass unit.

-A steel support to a structural glass roof creates a minimal supporting frame.
-The resulting glass roof design is very in keeping with loft style projects or industrial design schemes.
+Steel supports to a structural glass roof creates a minimal supporting frame.
+The resulting glass roof design is very in keeping with loft-style projects or industrial design schemes.

 Other Supporting Options